Lubenz007/lubenz007.github.io/_tabs/about.md

 * Xen
 - Working at Basis as a small share holder.
 - building upp Datacenter
-- Hosting enviroment for small customers
+- Hosting enviroment for small customers in Iceland
 - Building up hyper-v cluster with WAP

 ## 2017-2023 Azure